Business Innovation Lab

 Where is this based and can I do this remotely?

-In 2022 we will have the first program (March) run wholly online.
-The July and September programs are planned to be dual delivered online and in-person, with the in-person component based on our Parkville campus.
-This will be subject to meeting any government restrictions and guidelines at the point of program.
-We look forward to welcoming our industry partners back on campus where possible, whilst still supporting remote and online access where possible.
+In 2023 we will be conducting the program in person based on our Parkville campus.
+This will be subject to meeting any government restrictions and guidelines at the point of the program.
+We look forward to welcoming our industry partners back on campus.

 What is the cost?